Bank statement automation: a guide for bookkeepers and small businesses

 What’s in scope

-Bank statement automation handles the documents that financial institutions produce.
-These are the source records a bookkeeper reconciles against:
+Bank statement automation handles the documents financial institutions produce, the source records a bookkeeper reconciles against:

 - Bank statements (checking, savings)